Books read in 2015

 -Portuguese Society in the Tropics: The Municipal Councils of Goa, Macao, Bahia, and Luanda, 1510-1800, C.R.
 Boxer (1.3.15)

 C.R.
-Boxer never disappoints, even in fairly small doses such as this, wherein he displays, once again, that Portuguese colonial politics were not a simple matter.
+Boxer never disappoints, even in fairly small doses such as this, wherein he displays, once again, that Portuguese colonial

 -The Heart of the Revolution: The Buddha's Radical Teachings on Forgiveness, Compassion, and Kindness, Noah Levine (1.16.15)

 I picked this up when I heard the Houston Dharma Punx were meeting again.
-It's typical Noah Levine, which is to say he tries a little too hard to sound punk rock but does a pretty good job of applying the Buddhadharma to daily life.
+It's typical Noah Levine, which is to say he tries a little

 -The Land of the Great Image, Maurice Collis (1.26.15)

 Real-life tales of the Portuguese presence in early modern Burma.
-It felt somewhat dated, but that's because it was published in the 1940s (if memory serves).
+It felt somewhat dated, but that's because it was published in the

 -The Diamond Age, Neal Stephenson (1.29.15) (reread)